Speed tape: Use

 Speed tape is sometimes used to protect sealant while curing, or to patch non-critical components of an aircraft.
 It can also be used for patching bullet damage to combat aircraft.

+Typically, airlines avoid using speed tape on parts that are visible to passengers, so as not to cause concern, but its usage is unavoidable in some instances.
+In 2022 there were reports some Boeing 787 Dreamliner airplanes had issues with paint adhesion on their wings due to UV damage.
+The temporary solution recommended by Boeing was to apply speed tape to prevent paint peeling while the company was developing a permanent solution.

 Use of speed tape should be authorized by engineering teams, and has to comply with certain requirements.
 Fines can be levied against airlines that use it to make improper repairs.